bazurbat/jagen/doc/Initializing.md

   configuration file contains project-specific settings and is sourced by a generator and a build system.

-  The list of project layers is constructed from non-option arguments or appended to the initial value set in the specified product template.
+  The list of project layers is constructed from non-option arguments.
 Each layer can contribute rule definitions and environment overrides to the project.